ilmenit/CC65-Advanced-Optimizations/README.md

 The example above does not cover all the cases.
 Here are a few that you will meet writing programs in CC65

+### Dynamic memory allocations

+Shortly, forget about malloc()/free() and use static buffers for everything.
+On 6502 we have so small memory and dynamic allocation so big overhead, that it makes both code size and speed very poor.
+Additionally deallocations of memory will lead to [memory fragmentation](https://en.wikipedia.org/wiki/Fragmentation_(computing)) that may prevent further allocations.

 ### Multidimensional arrays

 2-dimensional arrays are often used to store game maps or game boards.